staystatic/staystatic.github.io/index.md

 that helps you select a tool to build your next website.

 Let's build modern, faster, better websites that run on any web server or even on "server-less" web storage services.
-No database or application server required.
+No database or application server required (once built and ready-to-serve).
 Upload your HTML, CSS, JS and media files and voila!
 That's it.

 The one design, many samples showcases how to build a website with: